 Serial port DB25S connector, for connection to the serial port of a DTE (computer/terminal).
 Pin assignments are listed in Chapter 12 Connector Pinouts for your reference.
-The signalpin assignments on RJ-11 and JM8 phone jacks are also listed in Chapter 12 Connector Pinouts.
+The signal-pin assignments for RJ-11 phone jacks are also listed in Chapter 12 Connector Pinouts.